Hamidian massacres: International reaction

 At the height of the massacres, in 1896, Abdul Hamid tried to limit the flow of information coming out of Turkey (Harper's Weekly was banned by Ottoman censors for its extensive coverage of the massacres) and counteract the negative press by enlisting the help of sympathetic Western activists and journalists.

-Theodor Herzl responded enthusiastically to Abdul Hamid's personal request to harness "Jewish power" in order to undermine the widespread sympathy felt for Armenians in Europe.
+Theodor Herzl responded enthusiastically to Abdul Hamid's personal request to harness "Jewish power" to undermine the widespread sympathy felt for Armenians in Europe.
 Herzl viewed the arrangement with the Abdul Hamid as temporary, and his services were in exchange for bringing about a more favorable Ottoman attitude toward Zionism.
 Through his contacts, he supported the publication of favorable impressions of the Ottoman Empire in European newspapers and magazines, while himself attempting (unsuccessfully) to mediate between the Sultan and Armenian party activists in France, Britain, Austria and elsewhere.
 "Under no circumstances," he wrote to Max Nordau, "are the Armenians to learn that we want to use them in order to erect a Jewish state."
-Herzl's courting the Sultan's favor did not go without protest.
+Herzl's courting the Sultan's favor was protested by other Zionists.
 Bernard Lazare published an open letter critical of Herzl and resigned from the Zionist Action Committee in 1899.
 The one fellow leader Herzl sought to enlist, Max Nordau, replied with a one-word telegram: 'No'.

 Takeover of the Ottoman Bank

 Despite the great public sympathy that was felt for the Armenians in Europe, none of the European powers took concrete action to alleviate their plight.
-Frustrated with their indifference and failure to take action, Armenians from the ARF seized the European-managed Ottoman Bank on August 26, 1896 in order to bring the massacres to their full attention.
-The action resulted in the deaths of ten of the Armenian militants, Ottoman soldiers and the massacre of 6,000 Armenian civilians living in Istanbul by Ottomans.
-According to the foreign diplomats in Istanbul, Ottoman central authorities instructed the mob "to start killing Armenians, irrespective of age and gender, for the duration of 48 hours."
+Frustrated with their indifference and failure to take action, Armenians from the ARF seized the European-managed Ottoman Bank on August 26, 1896, to bring the massacres to their full attention.
+The action resulted in the deaths of ten of the Armenian militants, Ottoman soldiers and the massacre of 6,000 Armenian civilians living in Constantinople by Ottomans.
+According to the foreign diplomats in Constantinople, Ottoman central authorities instructed the mob "to start killing Armenians, irrespective of age and gender, for the duration of 48 hours."
 The killings stopped only when the mob was ordered to desist from such activity by Sultan Hamid.
-Though their demands were rejected and new massacres broke out in Istanbul, the act was lauded by the European and American press, which vilified Hamid and painted him as the "great assassin" and "bloody Sultan."
+Though their demands were rejected and new massacres broke out in Constantinople, the act was lauded by the European and American press, which vilified Hamid and painted him as the "great assassin" and "bloody Sultan."
 The Great Powers vowed to take action and enforce new reforms, although these never came to fruition due to conflicting political and economic interests.